 Anyway, we’re going to assume you’ve already explored half of this route earlier.
-If not, please refer to the Route 12 (Part 1) page in the Gym 4: Rainbow Badge chapter.
+If not, please refer to the Route 12 (Part 1) page.
 Once you reach the halfway point of Route 12, use the Poké Flute to wake up Snorlax.

 Mr. Fuji will suddenly come rushing in from Lavender Town to warn you.
 Oops, it’s a bit late for that, as the wild Snorlax will immediately attack you.